Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-11.md

 Here's more info about the Image component: https://reactnative.dev/docs/images

 Create an Avatar.
-An Avatar is an image container that has some controls on how it is displayed and other other features beyond the standard image.
+An Avatar is typically used to display a user image, but can also be used to display images of products or other content.

+The Avatar component does the work of displaying the image and adds more features.
+It also:

+- Can be a button
+- Displays an Icon
+- Has a background color
+- Can be round
+- Has a title in the background
+- Can have a placeholder

 https://reactnativeelements.com/docs/avatar

+Try out the Avatar component:

 ```JS
 import { Avatar } from 'react-native-elements';